Vienna

 Applying Job Design Criteria for Effective Human-AI Collaboration

-Samira Hamouche, Toni Waefler, Switzerland
+Samira Hamouche, Nerissa Dettling, Toni Waefler, Switzerland

 Augmenting human operators with Artificial Intelligence in critical network systems operation